allenai/tableilp/README.md

 ## Overview

-This solver implements an Integer Linear Programming (ILP) based method to answer Aristo questions.
+This solver implements an Integer Linear Programming (ILP; https://en.wikipedia.org/wiki/Integer_programming) based method to answer Aristo questions.
 The input knowledge it uses is in the form of Tables.
 For solving the ILP model, it uses the SCIP solver (http://scip.zib.de).

+The ILP model consists of a set of integer (mostly binary) variables, a set of constraints on them, and an objective function.

+* The *variables* encode similarity or entailment links between pairs of words (or chunks) in the question, answer choices, and KB tables (both cells and table titles).
+These links are weighted by the lexical similarity between the words they connect, and a link turns "on" if it is part of a reasoning subgraph that connects the question to the KB tables and an answer choice.

+* The *constraints* encode the conditions needed to create a "proper" reasoning chain between the question the the KB table, such as the reasoning chain being a connected subgraph, not having "dangling" connections that aren't on the path to the answer choice, at most *k* rows active per table, a cell having a higher priority to match if the corresponding table title matches, etc.

+* The *objective function* is a maximization function that seeks the most connected reasoning chain supported by words in the question.
+It also includes priorities for other desirables such as more question coverage.

 ## Installing SCIP on Linux and Mac